 - Assist with setup and cleanup of events as needed.

 Technical Assistants with the requisite skill sets (or who express an interest in gaining requisite skills) will have opportunities to assist Library faculty/staff with digital scholarship projects, as well as projects such as systematic reviews of literature, online tutorial creation, research guide creation/editing, investigations of emerging technologies and resources, and creative projects.

 Technical Assistants who contribute to work that is later published or presented will be acknowledged appropriately.

-The CDS is committed to ensuring that our Technical Assistants find their time on our team to be advantageous to their professional development, and we are happy to consider Technical Assistant proposals of projects that overlap with CDS priorities and the TA’s research/professional development interests.
+The NFCDS is committed to ensuring that our Technical Assistants find their time on our team to be advantageous to their professional development, and we are happy to consider Technical Assistant proposals of projects that overlap with NFCDS priorities and the TA’s research/professional development interests.

 Technical Assistant Leads

 Interested TAs may select one area (3D printing, large-format printing, metrics, documentation, teaching introductory-level workshops (in a relevant digital scholarship field)) for which they will receive additional, specialized training, and then be designated the lead (or one of a small group of leads) Technical Assistant responsible for that area.

 Occasional lifting, carrying, pushing/pulling, reaching in low areas (e.g., related to special event furniture reconfiguration, or the need to work with cords under a table).
 This job is performed in a generally hazard-free environment in a clean atmosphere.
 80% sitting | 20% moving.
 Accommodations/flexibility available for tasks that are not a fit for team members.